HORNETJOE/Glossary-of-tech-terms/README.md

 * Algorithm
   * A process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.

+* Procedural
+  * Relating to an established or official way of doing something.